Our Policies and Principles

 STAKEHOLDER RECIPROCITY

 We believe stakeholder reciprocity is critical to advancing our field.
 To thank external stakeholders for their time and input, Article One will develop a high-level, non-attributed, aggregated summary of key insights from the engagement to be shared with participating stakeholders.
-The summary of key themes will advance the principle of reciprocity—a core expectation for corporate stakeholder engagement on human rights and an important tenet of our Ethical Research Principles (see below).
+The summary of key themes will advance the principle of reciprocity—a core expectation for corporate stakeholder engagement on human rights and an important tenet of our Ethical Research and Engagement Principles (see below).

 CHILD SAFEGUARDING POLICY